microsoft/clarity/packages/clarity-devtools/README.md

-# Clarity Devtools
+# Clarity Developer Tools

 ## About the Project
 The goal of this project is to demonstrate how various components of Clarity come together.
 It enables:
-1. Debugging support for [clarity-js](https://github.com/microsoft/clarity/tree/master/packages/clarity-js) to browser devtools.
+1. Debugging support for [clarity-js](https://github.com/microsoft/clarity/tree/master/packages/clarity-js) to browser developer tools.
 2. Exporting data captured by Clarity - both in encoded and decoded format.
 3. Live session replays against any website